A Scoping Review of Synthetic Data Generation by Language Models in Biomedical Research and Application: Data Utility and Quality Perspectives: Introduction

-The goal of this scoping review is to comprehensively summarize and assess recent research publications on the biomedical and clinical applications leveraging LLMs for synthetic data generation.
-While multiple reviewing studies~\cite{figueira2022survey, long-etal-2024-llms, li-etal-2023-synthetic} have covered the LLM-generated synthetic data for general domains, studies on biomedical and clinical domains are still not available.
+The goal of this scoping review is to comprehensively summarize and assess recent research publications on the biomedical and clinical utilities leveraging LLMs for synthetic data generation and its quality evaluation.
+While multiple reviewing studies~\cite{figueira2022survey, long-etal-2024-llms, li-etal-2023-synthetic} have covered LLM-generated synthetic data for general domains, studies on biomedical and clinical domains remain underexplored.
 For example, a close study~\cite{li-etal-2023-synthetic} examines recent developments of generation algorithms and models on news and social media domains instead of biomedical fields.
+Several recent review studies~\cite{murtaza2023synthetic, gonzales2023synthetic, smolyak2024large, loni2025review} have examined the topic in health and clinical fields, however, their focus on methodologies and models often overlooks fundamental aspects of synthetic data itself, such as types, utility, accessibility, and data quality —– gaps that this study aims to address.
 Specifically, through this study, we will identify and present the current state-of-the-art models, technical methods, evaluations or assessments of synthetic data quality, and gaps and opportunities for future research.
-We seek to answer a concrete yet unsolved question: \textit{what biomedical and clinical applications can be effectively addressed using LLMs-generated synthetic data, and by how?}
+We seek to answer a concrete yet unsolved question: \textit{what biomedical and clinical applications can be effectively addressed using LLM-generated synthetic data, and how?}